gnss-sdr/gnss-sdr/src/utils/rinex-tools/README.md

 - [Gflags](https://github.com/gflags/gflags): A C++ library that implements command-line flags processing.
 If not found in your system, the latest version will be downloaded, built and linked for you at building time.
-- [GPSTK](https://github.com/SGL-UT/GPSTk): The GPS Toolkit, used for RINEX files reading.
+- [GNSSTK](https://github.com/SGL-UT/gnsstk): The GNSSTk C++ Library, used for RINEX files reading.
 If not found in your system, the latest version will be downloaded, built and linked for you at building time.
 - [Matio](https://github.com/tbeu/matio): A MATLAB MAT File I/O Library,
   version >= 1.5.3.
 If it is not found, or an older version is found, CMake will